Chart Color Schemes

 Surry Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 63 projects likely impacting the area.
-Notable projects include Sydney Jewish Museum Redevelopment, Marlborough House Redevelopment, The Post House, and Mariyung Fleet (New Intercity Fleet).
-Relevant projects are detailed below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 63 projects likely affecting this region.
+Notable ones include Sydney Jewish Museum Redevelopment, Marlborough House Redevelopment, The Post House, and Mariyung Fleet (New Intercity Fleet).
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.